 Exporting inner names.
-As we mentioned in section 2 the module Algebra.Structures includes a parametrised module IsCommutativeMonoid which contains the commutative monoid laws.
-In the SemiNearRing record type that we are defining there is already a field isCommMon which, in turn, contains the proofs of the monoid laws so that a user with a value snr : SemiNearRing can access all these proofs by indexing through the two record layers.
+As we mentioned in section 2 the module Algebra.
+Structures includes a record (IsCommutativeMonoid) which contains the commutative monoid laws, and doubles up as a parametrised module.
+In the SemiNearRing record type that we are defining there is already a field isCommMon which, in turn, contains the proofs of the monoid laws so that a user with a value snr: SemiNearRing can access all these proofs by indexing through the two record layers.
 But two (and later more) levels of records is inconvenient to use so we include short hand names for the inner record fields as follows.